MLB Rumors: Bryce Harper Still Drawing Interest From White Sox

 Bryce Harper has a huge decision to make, and he seems to be taking his sweet time in doing so.
-MLB rumors are running while that the all-star outfielder could be singing with a team at any moment, but which team?
+MLB rumors are running wild that the all-star outfielder could be singing with a team at any moment, but which team?

-According to 12up, the Philadelphia Phillies have become the favorite to land Bryce Harper this off season, but could the Chicago White Sox also be in the running?
+According to 12up, the Philadelphia Phillies have become the favorite to land Bryce Harper this offseason, but could the Chicago White Sox also be in the running?

 The report reveals that the White Sox believe Harper’s asking price is simply too high.
-However, the team is keeping in touch with Bryce during his free agency decision making process, and could be a sleeper team to sign the slugger.
+However, the team is keeping in touch with Bryce during his free agency decision-making process and could be a sleeper team to sign the slugger.

-MLB insider, Jon Heyman, reveals that the Sox could be a great fit for Harper, and that the fans and city already love him there.
+MLB insider Jon Heyman reveals that the Sox could be a great fit for Harper and that the fans and city already love him there.

 “While White Sox see asking price for Harper as beyond their comfort level, they remain in touch, in case.
 At his visit to Chicago, an MJ statue was adorned with Chisox Harper jersey.
 They have many excellent OF prospects coming (Eloy, Robert, Rutherford) but are thin in OF now,” Heyman tweeted on Saturday night.